12 Best Parenting Books Of All Time

 This book is written by the author after many years of psychological counseling practice and research, and after analyzing a large number of cases.

-The author believes that in order for children to grow up healthily during childhood and adolescence-the formation period of a healthy personality and a healthy mentality-parents must learn to listen to their children.
+The author believes that for children to grow up healthily during childhood and adolescence-the formation period of a healthy personality and a healthy mentality-parents must learn to listen to their children.

 best-parenting-books-of-all-time